nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Viewing a contact details: `detail`

-View the specified student's contact from TutorsPet.
+View the full details of the specified student's contact from TutorsPet.
+The specified student's name, school, phone number, email, address, guardian name and guardian's phone number will be displayed.

 Format: `detail INDEX`